 If you’re thinking of purchasing a home, it might end up as tax savings, as property taxes and mortgage costs (interest payments) are deductible.

 The new tax law has introduced changes to whether you’re eligible for a break for purchasing a house.
-For the tax years of 2018 to 2025, you can deduct interest payments on mortgage debts up to $750,000.
+For tax years to 2025, you can deduct interest payments on mortgage debts up to $750,000.

 Similarly, property buyers can deduct up to $10,000 of state and county taxes including state income tax and property taxes.